 At some point during your first two years in the program, you may find it necessary to take an incomplete in a graduate course.
 Please be aware that faculty generally regard incompletes as a warning sign that a student is having trouble balancing the various responsibilities and demands associated with graduate study.
 An incomplete is also a mortgage on your future, with the potential to seriously undermine your ability to perform satisfactorily in the ensuing semester.
 Therefore, you should make every effort to avoid taking incompletes.
-If it becomes necessary to take an "I", please discuss the matter with the instructor and with the DGS so that it can be explained at the annual review.
-You should also create a time line for completion with the faculty member.
+If it becomes necessary to take an "INC", please discuss the matter with the instructor and with the DGS so that it can be explained at the annual review.

 No student with an incomplete shall be allowed to take a preliminary examination.